PiotrSobczak/speech-emotion-recognition/README.md

 - Feb 2019 - IEMOCAP dataset aquisition and parsing
 - Mar 2019 - Baseline of linguistic model
 - Apr 2019 - Baseline of acoustic model
-- May 2019 - Integration and optimiaztion of both models
+- May 2019 - Integration and optimization of both models
 - Jun 2019 - Integration with open-source ASR(most likely DeepSpeech)